 Soaking in plain old warm water can work wonders, too.
 Fill your bathtub with a few inches of lukewarm water and sit for about 10 minutes, a few times a day.
 (Don’t stay for too long -- oversoaking will eventually dry out your skin.)
 No bathtub?
 You can buy a small tub made for soaking just your hips and buttocks at the drugstore.

 If your bottom itches, talk to your doctor.
-She may recommend that you use an anti-inflammatory cream, such as cortisone, for a few days to keep you from scratching.
+They may recommend that you use an anti-inflammatory cream, such as cortisone, for a few days to keep you from scratching.

 Let It Breathe